Tobischlick/tenniscrawler/README.md

 ### URLS

-- The name of the keys doesnt matter, just the values are used.
+- The name of the keys doesn't matter, just the values are used.
 Here you can list the links of 'Bezirk' (by default all of them in Baden)

 ### MAILS